 600 190

-If the foregoing correctly states our understanding, please indicate your agreement by having an authorized representative sign all counterparts of this Letter Agreement in the space provided below and return to TW.
+If the foregoing correctly states our understanding, please indicate your agreement by having an authorized representative sign all counterparts of this Letter Agreement in the space provided below and return them to me.
 After our execution, a fully signed original will be returned to you for your files.

 Very truly yours,